Moscow's main plaza is both fairytale-like and formidable, says North Asia & Arabia Product Executive Katie.

 The Kremlin, though, is the star of the city, from its vast collection of royal artifacts — including Fabergé eggs and Diamond Fund jewels — to the iconic domes of the Kremlin cathedrals.

-Whether your interest is aesthetic, cultural or historical, Red Square is every bit as impressive as its quite formidable reputation.
+Whether your interest is esthetic, cultural or historical, Red Square is every bit as impressive as its quite formidable reputation.

 Did you know?